-In the 1990s, in response to new recycling laws, waste haulers invented single-stream recycling which started displacing predominantly dual-stream systems.
 Consumers had commonly separated paper and cardboard from plastic, glass and metal containers.
-Consumers were led to believe that everything in the bin, or even in the trashcan, was being recycled, when it wasn't.
-The waste industry grew its profits by cutting costs on labor and delivery time.
+Instead, the industry led consumers to believe that everything in the single bin, or even in the trashcan, was being recycled when it wasn't.
+The waste industry started investing in facilities to sort garbage and grew its profits by cutting costs on labor and delivery time.
 They no longer had to empty more than one recycling bin or use trucks with multiple compartments.

 "Single-stream recycling facilities are like trying to unscramble an egg."
-"When we switched to single-stream, recycling became this sort of feel-good, ridiculous thing that eventually reached the point where recycling companies told people, 'Well, if you're not sure, just throw it in the bin and someone else will take care of it," according to Justin Stockdale, regional director of the Pennsylvania Resource Council.20 "Single-stream recycling facilities are like trying to unscramble an egg, which no one has so far figured out how to do.
+"When we switched to single-stream, recycling became this sort of feel-good, ridiculous thing that eventually reached the point where recycling companies told people, 'Well, if you're not sure, just throw it in the bin and someone else will take care of it," according to Justin Stockdale, regional director of the Pennsylvania Resource Council.26 "Single-stream recycling facilities are like trying to unscramble an egg, which no one has so far figured out how to do.
 You can never get things 100 percent clean in a single-stream plant, and therein lies the root of the problem."

 The waste industry promoted the idea that any increase in contamination would be offset by the increased volumes of recycled materials if consumers did not need to sort them first.
 It hasn't worked out that way.
 Contamination rates can cancel out any benefit from collecting larger quantities of recyclable materials.
 A 2002 study in Minnesota compared five different methods of recycling collection in St. Paul and found single-stream recycling increased tonnage collected compared to multi-sort systems.
 But it decreased the tonnage leaving the sorting facility ready for recycling.
-Single-stream systems also cost more to operate because of the increased cost of the sorting technology and the lower quality of marketed recyclables.21
+Single-stream systems also cost more to operate because of the increased cost of the sorting technology and the lower quality of marketed recyclables.27

-"There is significant evidence that the resulting scrap material quality (and hence the revenue) is lower under single-stream collection than it is under a dual-stream system or under systems like container deposits, where materials are kept separate," according to CRI.22 "There is particular concern that glass shards and PET [Polyethylene terephthalate] bottles can contaminate paper loads and wreak havoc in a paper mill, and that glass, plastic and aluminum containers cross-contaminate each other."
+"There is significant evidence that the resulting scrap material quality (and hence the revenue) is lower under single-stream collection than it is under a dual-stream system or under systems like container deposits, where materials are kept separate," according to

+CRI.28 "There is particular concern that glass shards and PET [Polyethylene terephthalate] bottles can contaminate paper loads and wreak havoc in a paper mill, and that glass, plastic and aluminum containers cross-contaminate each other."